 Lightweight Network Virtualization (LNV) is a technique for deploying VXLANs without a central controller on bare metal switches.
 This a full example complete with diagram.
-Please reference the Lightweight Network Virtualization chapter for more detailed information.
-This full example uses the recommended way of deploying LNV, which is to use Anycast to load balance the service nodes.
+Refer to the Lightweight Network Virtualization chapter for more detailed information.
+This full example uses the recommended way of deploying LNV, which is to use anycast to load balance the service nodes.

 LNV is a lightweight controller option.
-Please contact Cumulus Networks with your scale requirements and we can make sure this is the right fit for you.
+Contact Cumulus Networks with your scale requirements so we can make sure this is the right fit for you.
 There are also other controller options that can work on Cumulus Linux.

 Example LNV Configuration

 Cumulus Boot Camp and get instructor-led training!Feeling Overwhelmed?
 Come join a

 Here is the configuration for the IP addressing information used in this example:

 The service nodes and registration nodes must all be routable between each other.
 The layer 3 fabric on Cumulus Linux can either be BGP or OSPF.
 In this example, OSPF is used to demonstrate full reachability.